Rock hyrax

-The rock hyrax (/ˈhaɪ.ɹæks/; Procavia capensis), also called dassie, Cape hyrax, rock rabbit, and (in the King James Bible) coney, is a medium-sized terrestrial mammal native to Africa and the Middle East.
+The rock hyrax (/ˈhaɪ.ɹæks/; Procavia capensis), also called dassie, Cape hyrax, rock rabbit, or coney (in early English Bible translations), is a medium-sized terrestrial mammal native to Africa and the Middle East.
 Commonly referred to in South Africa as the dassie (/'dæsi/; klipdassie), it is one of the five living species of the order Hyracoidea, and the only one in the genus Procavia.

-Rock hyraxes weigh 4–5 kg and have short ears and tails.
+Rock hyraxes weigh 4–5 kg and have short ears.

 Rock hyraxes are found at elevations up to 4200 m above sea level in habitats with rock crevices, allowing them to escape from predators.
 They are the only extant terrestrial afrotherians in the Middle East.
 Hyraxes typically live in groups of 10–80 animals, and forage as a group.
 They have been reported to use sentries to warn of the approach of predators.
 Having incomplete thermoregulation, they are most active in the morning and evening, although their activity pattern varies substantially with season and climate.

 Over most of its range, the rock hyrax is not endangered, and in some areas is considered a minor pest.
-In Ethiopia, Israel, and Jordan, it is a reservoir of the leishmaniasis parasite.

 Along with other hyrax species and the sirenians, this species is the most closely related to the elephant.
 An unrelated, convergently evolved mammal of similar habits and appearance is the rock cavy of Brazil.